 95. Latin – I love you

-96. Esperanto – My beloved wine
+96. Esperanto – My love wine

 97. Irish Gaelic – Taim i' ngra leat